Oparilames/aNDAr-library/README.md

 ## Build instructions and installation
+You can include the library by simply adding the multiDimensionalArray.cpp to your project and passing it's directory to the compiler and linker.

 ## Tested compiler

 ## Examples

 ### Creation
 Here are some example calls how to initialise an N-D array:
 ```cpp